(Revised December 2022; thanks to "Schoen" and "littskad" for feedback. I welcome comments here.)

 - 1 cup sugar

 Remove the chilled dough from the refrigerator and roll each half into a rectangle 24x12 inches.
-Cut each rectangle lengthwise and spread all four pieces with the date mixture.
-Fold the dough lengthwise to cover the date mixture.
+Each dough slab will make two kringles, so cut each rectangle lengthwise so you have four 24x6" canvases.
+Spread each of the four with the date mixture, leaving some room at the edges so you can seal them.
+Fold each of the four lengthwise to cover the date mixture and crimp the edges together so the filling doesn't escape.

 Transfer the rolls to the greased baking sheets.
 They may be stretched slightly and formed into pretzels or moons or just left straight (if you have really big cookie sheets).